Xhosa language: Geographical distribution

 Xhosa is the most widely distributed African language in South Africa, though the most commonly spoken South African language is Zulu.
 Xhosa is the second most common Bantu home language in South Africa.
 As of 2003 approximately 5.3 million Xhosa-speakers, the majority, live in the Eastern Cape, followed by the Western Cape (approximately 1 million), Gauteng (671,045), the Free State (246,192), KwaZulu-Natal (219,826), North West (214,461), Mpumalanga (46,553), the Northern Cape (51,228), and Limpopo (14,225).
 There is a small but significant Xhosa community of about 200,000 in Zimbabwe.
 Also, a small community of Xhosa speakers (18,000) live in Quthing District, Lesotho.

 Orthography

 Latin script

-The Xhosa language employs 26 letters from the Latin alphabet; some of the letters have different pronunciations from English.
-Phonemes not represented by one of the 26 letters are written as multiple letters.
-Tone, stress, and vowel length are parts of the language but are generally not indicated in writing.
+The Xhosa language uses the 26 basic letters of the Latin alphabet, with digraphs, trigraphs, and even tetragraphs being used to represent some sounds.
+Tone, stress, and vowel length are generally not indicated in writing.
+For further details, see the phonology section below.